The BBC is under scrutiny. Here’s what research tells about its role in the UK

 - Internal issues over gender pay gaps, coverage of controversial issues like climate change and racism, and disagreements over where the lines of due impartiality should be drawn.

-- A dramatic, ongoing disruption of its entire media sector as audiences embrace digital-, mobile-, and platform-dominated media environment where international commercial competitors like Facebook, Google, and Netflix play a more and more important role and many domestic media face strong commercial headwinds as they face far more intense competition for attention, consumer spending, and advertising.
+- A dramatic, ongoing disruption of the entire media sector as audiences embrace digital-, mobile-, and platform-dominated media environment where international commercial competitors like Facebook, Google, and Netflix play a more important role.
+Many domestic media face strong commercial headwinds as they face far more intense competition for attention, consumer spending, and advertising.